Restaurant Labor Laws

 The Occupational Safety and Health Act (OSHA)

-1970 Act passed to create healthier, safer working environments through training, outreach, education, and assistance.
+OSHA was passed in 1970 to create healthier, safer working environments through training, outreach, education, and assistance.
 OSHA requires that all employers:

 - Provide a hazard communication program for employees